Homers give UNC late lead, but Noles rally to salvage win from series

 Haugh recovered from the tough start to pitch well, but came out with two outs in the fifth inning after walking two.
 After a catcher’s interference loaded the base, freshman right-handed reliever Ryan Lynch induced an inning-ending groundout.

-Left-hander Wes Mendes was FSU’s most effective starter of the series, going 6⅓ innings, giving up four hits and one run four walks with three strikeouts.
+Left-hander Wes Mendes was FSU’s most effective starter of the series, going 6⅓ innings, giving up four hits, one run and four walks with three strikeouts.

 Mendes came out in the seventh inning after walking Tyson Bass with one out.
 In his first at-bat since suffering a hamate injury on March 30, Black greeted reliever Peyton Prescott with a two-run homer to right field to tie it.